+Class Rate %

-itato // 2.6 - 33.3 5 - 50
+Buildings 2.6 - 33.3

+Plant and equipment: 5 - 50

 (f) Impairment

 All non-current physical assets are assessed for indicators of impairment on an annual basis.
 If an indicator of possible impairment exists, CEQ determines the asset's recoverable amount.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.